ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

     }

-## Get for each egg if it has dots
+## Check each egg if it has dots
-With another method, I could identify if a g element has circles as childs or not:
+With another method, I could identify if a g-element has circles as childs or not:

     function containsCircle(gElement) {
         // Get all child elements of the <g> element